Apurv428/eduxpert/README.md

 1. Enter mongod and mongo command to connect to the database.

-2. Go to gitbash/command prompt, make sure you are in LEVELUP directory, run following command in gitbash
+2. Go to gitbash/command prompt, make sure you are in eduXpert directory, run following command in gitbash

 ```
 nodemon app.js
 ```

-3. Open  [localhost:3000/] (localhost:3000/) in your browser to use LEVELUP!.
+3. Open  [localhost:3000/] (localhost:3000/) in your browser to use eduXpert!.

 ## 🔮 Future Scope